 The Forum provided guides on how to assess your own business against these questions, whilst also discussing the importance of maintaining a secure development lifecycle.
 The benefits of this include building customer and buyer confidence, treating security (including cybersecurity) as a continual concern, helping to build more secure software products, improving stakeholder awareness and engagement of security concerns, reducing cost through the early detection of security concerns, and, overall, reducing intrinsic business risk across a company.

-The topics discussed were supplemented with examples of how Hg’s Operations Innovation team have helped assess the portfolio to highlight best practices across the group.
+The topics discussed were supplemented with examples of how Hg’s Portfolio Team have helped assess the portfolio to highlight best practices across the group.
 Until the full year CIO / CTO catch up later this year, technology leaders continue their discussions on Hg’s Hive platform – our newly launched, trusted, online environment for portfolio collaboration.

 “I found the mid-year forum extremely useful.
 The due diligence content was great and applies to both when we look at acquisitions, and also when we review our own systems.
 Security is always an interesting subject and we look at how that applies to our development lifecycles, so this content was also highly relevant.
 Overall this is a great opportunity to connect with everyone, old faces and new teams, that have been introduced to the Hg portfolio.
 I’m on Hg’s Hive platform and I’ve already thought of a few questions I can get feedback on.
 This is a great tool for us to use and share information.”John Landy, Chief Technology Officer, Sovos.